Apprenticeship Support - Information for Employers

 This is a $380.6 million broad-based wage subsidy for employers to help you keep existing apprentices and employ new ones.
 It will be available to employers in all industries who have formal apprenticeship schemes for at least 20 months.

 Amounts will vary depending how far through an apprentice is in their training but if you have apprentices in a recognised New Zealand scheme you will get up to $12,000 per first year apprentice and $6,000 per second year apprentice.
-This initiative will be delivered by the Ministry for Social Development and will be available from August 2020.
-Further details will be available soon on how to apply for the subsidy.
+This initiative is being delivered by the Ministry for Social Development and is available from August 2020 for 20 months.
 Find out more here.

 2. Funding for the existing Mana in Mahi programme

 This help for employers to provide on-the-job support for employees, is being expanded by $30.3 million in new funding round.
 This will enable the programme to provide 24 months of support per participant (up from the current 12 months), and to provide an increased wage subsidy amount of up to $16,000 per first year participant, and up to $8,000 per second year participant.

 Additional pastoral care and other support will also be provided on top of this wage subsidy amount.
 The programme is delivered by Work and Income and if you think you have an opportunity to support someone, visit Mana in Mahi.

 The seven existing Group Training Schemes will be supported by a $19 million fund to ensure they remain viable following the Covid-19 lockdown.
 This will enable the schemes to continue to employ apprentices and trainees and provide related services to host businesses, where those businesses (mainly construction-related) are unable to support their apprentices.

 This scheme is delivered by the Tertiary Education Commission.